 From workspace to home space, chatbots have entered everywhere.
 Alexa to Siri, all are our friends now.
 Every single day we give so much information related to us, our life and what work we do to these bot buddies so that they not only understand us but use the same information to answer all our queries.
 Machines have now started answering back and are all over the networks to better serve the customers.
 But these technological advances come with a loophole- Security Threats!

 Since chatbot technology is responsible for collecting and safeguarding personal information, they are naturally an attraction for hackers and other malicious software.
-While there is increasing threat, the demand for conversational chatbots is also skyrocketing to automate responses and decrease waiting time with full personalized experience.
-But what are the threats that a conversational AI enabled chatbot might face?
-Here’s a list:
+While there is increasing threat, the demand for conversational AI chatbots is also skyrocketing to automate responses and decrease waiting time with full personalized experience.

 Everything from viruses, Trojan horses to adware, are included in Malware.
-Malware is specifically designed to damage your system and the preexisting files or to steal any type of data.
-Softwares like Trojan horses might appear legit on first glance or from a legitimate website but once it enters your system, it duplicates files, copies data and everything else to shut down your system.
+Malware is specifically designed to damage your system and the pre-existing files or to steal any type of data.
+Software like Trojan horses might appear legit on first glance or from a legitimate website but once it enters your system, it duplicates files, copies data and everything else to shut down your system.

 We’ve all heard about them, and we all have our fears.
 Viruses are one of the most common security threats and if released into your bot system, it can be used for data theft.

 Changing bot flows or the information it stores is a customary practice when comes to cybercrime.
 The bots serve as a tool to automate mass attacks- such as data theft, serve crashing, use your devices to defraud other people without your consent and knowing.